 And the beliefs that motivate me

-This alarms me, even as it fills me with the awareness of possibilities.
+All this alarms me, even as it fills me with the awareness of possibilities.
 Because beneath the radar of the headlines, I believe "we are whirling in a cyclone of transformation", as Caroline Myss calls it.
-Many are awakening to our interconnectedness and the urge to co-create with God-Spirt-Source-Universe--- however you choose to name it.
-We're called to act in ways that bring Light, Justice, Healing, and Hope in our divided world.
+Many are awakening to our interconnectedness and the urge to co-create with God-Spirt-Source-Universe--- how ever you choose to name It.
+We're called to act in ways that bring Light, Justice, Healing, and Hope to our divided world.

 I believe that our primary purpose is not to live the good life or even a good life, but to contribute to healing, justice, equity, and peace for all beings and the earth itself.